Fall Wheat Wreath DIY Instructions

 8. Make adjustments where needed.
 Take some extra time to wiggle in the final bundles so they cover the wire of the previous ones and their own wire is covered underneath the first bundles.

-9. Decide what top and bottom are and attach a loop of wire for hanging if necessary.
+9. Decide what the top and bottom are and attach a loop of wire for hanging if necessary.

 That’s it!
-You made yourself a pretty fall DIY wreath with wheat and dried flowers
+You made yourself a pretty fall DIY wreath with wheat and dried flowers.

 A wheat wreath looks beautiful on your front door.
 Especially since it is such a strong symbol for the season.
 But in all honesty, because of the dried materials, they can also be a bit fragile.
 I would only hang a dried wreath outside if it was sheltered from rain and wind.

 A dried wheat wreath will also look beautiful in your fall decorating in your room.
 They would work wonderfully in the kitchen, living room, or even in your fall bedroom.
-And of course, they are a perfect focal point for any fall mantel.
+And, of course, they are a perfect focal point for any fall mantel.

 To me, a wheat wreath is the perfect transitional decor to move my home from summer into fall, but as I said, it will fit in with any Thanksgiving decorations too.